What We Do

 - Conduct studies and research as dictated by the City Manager, Planning Commission or City Council, and also as required by State law and the Comprehensive Plan

 Our goal is to serve you with timely, accurate and clear information.
-Sometimes it may take a while to get you the answer you are looking for, but we will do our best to find it.
-We are glad to have the opportunity to work with you.
 Please feel free to drop by any time if you have questions about your property, or about a piece of property you may be interested in purchasing or developing.

 Since 1973, Oregon has maintained a strong statewide program for land use planning.
-The foundation of that program is a set of 19 Statewide Planning Goals; 14 of which apply east of the Cascades.
+The foundation of that program is a set of 19 Statewide Planning Goals; 13 of which apply in our region.
 The goals express the state’s policies on land use and related topics.
 Most of the goals are accompanied by “guidelines,” which are suggestions about how a goal may be applied.
 Cities and counties must adopt a Comprehensive Plan and implementing ordinances that are consistent with the Goals, but that does not mean we do not have any discretion when it comes to tailoring such things to local needs.

 Goal 1 Citizen Involvement